Volume 1 .... Number 13

 time.
 It was wonderful."

-After the rally, people marched a mile to the nuclear
+After the rally, people marched a mile

 plant.
 They went in groups of twenty because the police